mapbender/mapbender/docs/UPGRADING.md

 ### Removed deprecated methods and properties
 - MapbenderYamlCompilerPass: Removed property applicationPaths.
 Use parameter "mapbender.yaml_application_dirs" instead.
+- MapbenderContainerInfo.js: Removed; use methods of MapbenderElement instead

 ### Warnings that got promoted to Errors
 - RegistrationController: Throw error if a group configured via the parameter "fom_user.self_registration_groups" does not exist